-- 4.13.2.10 When technical documentation is recorded on both sides of a page, each side shall be treated as a separate page. - 4.13.2.11 Technical documentation shall be of a permanent nature whenever possible.
+- calibration to the appropriate cases.
+Whereas, the unique laboratory number would be necessary to identify data that applies only to a specific case in the batch.) - 4.13.2.10 When technical documentation is recorded on both sides of a page, each side shall be treated as a separate page. - 4.13.2.11 Technical documentation shall be of a permanent nature whenever possible.
 Handwritten notes and observations shall be in ink.
 Pencil (including color) may be appropriate for diagrams or making tracings. - 4.13.2.12 When an independent check of analytical findings ("technical verification") is performed, the record of the review shows that the examination data has been checked and approved, the date performed, and the identity of the reviewer.
 The individual performing the review will possess expertise in the examination being reviewed. - 4.13.2.13 Where abbreviations or symbols specific to the laboratory are used in the examination records, the meaning of the abbreviations or symbols are clearly documented.
 Abbreviations and symbols that are widely accepted by the scientific community do not require documentation of meanings.
-For example, g for may be used as an abbreviation for gram without further explanation or GC/MS may be used as an abbreviation for gas chromatograph mass spectrometer without further explanation.
+For example, g may be used as an abbreviation for gram without further explanation or GC/MS may be used as an abbreviation for gas chromatograph mass spectrometer without further explanation.